+Each entry below consists of a preferred Term followed by the Definition (indented).
+Words in bold within a definition refer to other terms defined within this core terminology.
+Occasionally, a definition is followed by a note to clarify some element of the definition or term.

 Core Terminology

-Accessibility

-A policy prescription that aims at ensuring that people with disabilities and the elderly can use public services with the same service levels as all other individuals.

-Business Change

-A change to processes, procedures, policies, organizational structures, etc., that is necessary to realize benefits made possible by Enablers.

-Channel

-A particular means and/or path of delivery of a service to a customer.

-Customer

-Any natural or legal person (a citizen or a business) who uses a public service.
-Standard SOA terminology refers to “consumer” but “customer” is to be preferred in order to highlight a more active role than is implied by (the more passive term) consumer.

-Customer Franchise

-A collaborative organization created by the government with the purpose of: understanding the needs of a specific customer segment for government services (such as, for example, parents, motorists, disabled people, land and property); championing the needs of that segment within government; aggregating content and transactions for that segment from across government and beyond; and delivering that content and services as part of the wider Franchise Marketplace.

-Delegate

-Some person or agent acting with authority on behalf of another person.

-Delivery Roadmap

-A detailed multi-year plan for the delivery of an overall cross-government vision for service transformation.

-Ecosystem

-A set of ICT systems and stakeholders together with the environment and context within which they all operate.

-Enabler

-Usually something built or acquired, such as an IT system, building, equipment or plant, and which creates the platform for benefits.

-Franchise Marketplace

-The virtual business infrastructure within which Customer Franchises collaborate with each other and other stakeholders to deliver user-centric, trusted and interoperable content and transactions to citizens and businesses.
-The Franchise Marketplace is the business model recommended by the TGF for best delivering the TGF Guiding Principle of “Build services around customer needs, not organizational structure”.

-Function

-A team or group of people and the tools or other resources they use to carry out one or more processes or activities.

-Goal

-A broadly stated, unmeasured but desired Outcome.

-Governance

-The method or system by which an organization's strategy, policies and processes are directed, monitored and evaluated.

-Input

-A resource to be processed to produce an Output.
+accessibility

+the requirement ensuring that people with disabilities and the elderly can use public services with the same service levels as any other customer.

+business change

+a change to processes, procedures, policies, organizational structures, etc., that is necessary to realize benefits made possible by enablers.

+channel

+the means and path of delivery of a service to a customer.

+customer

+a natural or legal person (a citizen or a business) who uses a public service.

+Note: Standard SOA terminology refers to “consumer”.
+Customer is the preferred term used in this document in order to highlight a more active role than is implied by (the more passive term) consumer.

+customer franchise

+a collaborative organization created by the government geared to understanding the needs of a specific customer segment.

+Note: Examples of customer segment are parents, motorists, disabled people, land and property.
+A customer franchise understands and champions, within government, the needs of that segment for government services; aggregates content and transactions for that segment from across government and beyond; and delivers that content and services as part of the wider Franchise Marketplace.

+delegate

+a person or agent acting with authority on behalf of another person.

+delivery roadmap

+a detailed multi-year plan for the delivery of an overall cross-government vision for service transformation.

+ecosystem

+a set of ICT systems and stakeholders together with the environment and context within which they all operate.

+enabler

+a capability that creates a platform by means of which benefits are delivered and realized

+Note: enablers can be purpose-built or acquired (purchased, licensed or leased) and can include IT systems, buildings, equipment or plant.
+Both [SOA-RAF] and [SOA-RM] make the distinction between a capability that has a potential to realize some benefit and the service that brings that capability to bear and actually delivers a defined benefit.

+franchise marketplace

+a virtual business infrastructure within which customer franchises collaborate with each other and with other stakeholders in order to deliver user-centric, trusted and interoperable content and transactions to customers.

+Note: The Franchise Marketplace is the business model recommended by the TGF for best delivery of the TGF Guiding Principle of “Build services around customer needs, not organizational structure”.

+function

+a team or group of people and the tools or other resources they use to carry out one or more processes or activities.

+goal

+the desired Outcome.

+Note: A goal is broadly stated and unmeasured, possibly unmeasurable.
+It is not to be confused with objective.

+governance

+the method or system by which an organization's strategy, policies and processes are directed, monitored and evaluated.

+input

+a resource to be processed to produce an Output.

 Note: It can be any resource - document, artifact - anything.

-Interoperability
+interoperability

-The ability of disparate and diverse organizations to interact towards mutually beneficial and agreed common goals, involving the sharing of information and knowledge between the organizations, through the business processes they support, by means of the exchange of data between their respective ICT systems.
+the ability of disparate and diverse organizations to interact towards mutually beneficial and agreed common goals, involving the sharing of information and knowledge between the organizations, through the business processes they support, by means of the exchange of data between their respective ICT systems.

-Leadership
+leadership

-Key people and governance structures needed to develop and implement a Transformational Government program.
+The key people and governance structures needed to develop and implement a Transformational Government program.

-Measure

-One or more Measures will be associated with an End or Intermediate Outcome.
-They are used to assess progress towards the targets of the program.

-Metric
+metric

-A measure that is used to help manage any service, plan, project or other activity.
-For example Key Performance Indicators (KPIs) are used to measure the achievement of critical success factors.
+a measure that is used to help manage any service, plan, project or other activity.

+Note: For example Key Performance Indicators (KPIs) are used to measure the achievement of critical success factors.

-Need
+need